sakxshi/My-Journal/README.md

 # Why do you need MyJournal?

-Everybody knows drinking ample amount of water is good for health but how often do you drink water?
-To make drinking water your habit, you need cues.
-You need to make it tempting.
-MyJournal does the same thing.
-Everybody knows journlaing is good for your mental health but how often do you practice that?
-To make it your habit, I have tried my best to make MyJournal very tempting.
-Anybody struggling with inculcating this habit for a better mental health, MyJournal is here to help you.
+Everyone knows that drinking enough water and journaling regularly are beneficial for health and well-being, but building these habits can be challenging.
+MyJournal is designed to make journaling more engaging and rewarding, helping users develop a consistent practice for better mental health.
+If you're struggling to build this habit, MyJournal is here to support you.

 # What's coming up next?